 Mood is an emotional state that can be expressed through words.
 It can be used to describe how someone is feeling or how a situation is perceived.
-Adjectives are words that can be used to describe a mood.
+Adjectives are words that can be used to describe a mood, a funny, puppy or serious one.
 Here is a list of adjectives that can be used to describe mood:

 Adjectives for Mood

 Cheerful – feeling or showing joy and happiness.